 You will find small shops dotted along the trail and in small villages you pass.
 Be aware that goods get more expensive the higher you go.
 I initially packed the below snacks.

 - 16 x Granola Bars (2 packs of 8)

 In the end I only needed 1 pack of granola bars instead of 2.
 The peanut butter was a nice snack but could have been left behind.
 The Snickers were a great source of sugary energy!

 Make sure you stay hydrated!
 1 litre of water in Kathmandu may run you 25 rupees or 25 cents, though further up the trail it is not unusual to pay 150 rupees/$1.30 per litre.
 You can however save money by using your water purification tablets or fill up at reliable water stations available throughout the trek.

 The meals on the trek are basic with choices ranging from porridge, pancakes, and eggs for breakfast.
 For lunch and dinner, you can generally choose between Dahl Baht, fried potatoes with mixed vegetables, or a pasta dish.

 The great thing about the Dahl Baht is that it comes with unlimited refills, which is great after a day of hard trekking!
 You’ll even see t-shirts for sale touting “Dahl Baht 24:7 Power” which is definitely true.
 Meal prices typically range from 300 – 950 rupees/$3 – $8.50.

 Whatever obstacles you encounter, however long it takes you, completing the Annapurna Circuit will be very rewarding and something you will always remember.
 For me, this trek has been the highlight of my year of traveling.

-There’s a tonne of other great places to go trekking in the Himalaya, such as the peaks of Bhutan, Sikkim in India or the forgotten mountains of Pakistan.
+There’s a tonne of other great places to go trekking in the Himalaya, such as the peaks of Bhutan, Sikkim tour packages in India or the forgotten mountains of Pakistan.
 But for pure beauty and easy access, it’s hard to beat the Annapurna Circuit!